RobDWaller/ReallySimpleJWT/readme.md

 $jwt->getSecret();
 ```

-### Advanced Token Validation
+### Parse and Validate Token

 The `ReallySimpleJWT\Parse` class allows a developer to parse and validate a JSON Web Token.
 Three validation methods are available which can all be chained:

 - `validate()` confirms the structure of the token and the validity of the signature.
-- `validateExpiration()` confirms the token expiration claim has not elapsed.
+- `validateExpiration()` confirms the token expiration claim (`exp`) has not expired.
-- `validateNotBefore()` confirms the token not before claim has elapsed.
+- `validateNotBefore()` confirms the token not before claim (`nbf`) has elapsed.

 Each validation method will throw a `ReallySimpleJWT\Exception\ValidateException` if there is anything wrong with the supplied token.

 The `parse()` method which should be called after validation is complete will decode the JSON Web Token.
 It will then return the result as a `ReallySimpleJWT\Parsed` object.
-This will provide access to the claim data the token holds in the header and the payload.
+This will provide access to the claims data the token holds in the header and the payload.

 ```php
 use ReallySimpleJWT\Parse;